Ly0n/awesome-research-software-registries/README.md

 * [Internet Archive](https://archive.org/details/software) - The Internet
   Archive Software Collection is the largest vintage and historical software library in the world.
+* [Open Sustainable Technology](https://opensustain.tech/) - A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources.